- Get Started

 1import type {2 LocalProtoRequest,3 LocalProtoResponse,4} from "@localprotojs/framework/http"5 6type HelloWorldReq = {7 name: string8}9 10export const POST = async (11 req: LocalProtoRequest<HelloWorldReq>,12 res: LocalProtoResponse13) => {14 res.json({15 message: `[POST] Hello ${req.body.name}!`,16 })17}

-request body parameter to create the message in the returned response.
+In this example, you use the name request body parameter to create the message in the returned response.

 To test it out, send the following request to your Local Protocol application: